Key takeaways:

-Commerce media has all the characteristics of a digital advertising channel that brands of all kinds can’t afford to ignore.
+Commerce media has all the characteristics of a digital advertising channel that every brand is searching for.

-While non-retail commerce media is still in its nascency, its swift evolution is opening up new, less-saturated channels for marketers to reach high-intent audiences.
-In fact, non-retail commerce media is growing even faster than retail media, and will see a compound annual growth rate (CAGR) of 34.1% between 2025 and 2028.
-It's a space where innovation is driving rapid expansion, from new opportunities in offsite commerce media to the rise of social commerce.
+While non-retail commerce media is still nascent, its swift evolution is opening up new, less-saturated channels for marketers to reach high-intent audiences.
+In fact, non-retail commerce media is growing even faster than retail media, with ad spend forecast to surpass $100 billion by 2028.
+It’s a space where innovation—particularly AI-related innovation—is driving rapid expansion.

-Considering all this, now is the time for advertising leaders in every sector to get ahead of the curve by understanding the forces driving commerce media’s growth, as well as how to leverage it strategically.
+Considering all this, now is the time for advertising leaders in every sector to get ahead of the curve by understanding the forces driving commerce media’s growth as well as how to leverage the channel strategically.

-Marketing teams today are struggling with signal loss, poor data quality (one study found that almost half of the data marketers use for audience targeting is inaccurate), and media fragmentation—all of which make it harder to deliver personalized, timely messages and craft the coordinated omnichannel media strategies that are key to connecting with consumers in today’s crowded digital environment.
+Marketing teams today are struggling with signal loss, a lack of data readiness, and media fragmentation—all of which make it harder to deliver personalized, timely messages and craft the coordinated omnichannel media strategies that are key to connecting with consumers in today’s crowded digital environment.
 At the same time, economic volatility is constraining marketing budgets and putting marketing leaders under increased pressure to prove out the value of their investments.

 Even more, commerce media is well-suited for times of economic uncertainty.
 As a highly measurable channel, it allows marketers to clearly demonstrate ROI.
 And while commerce media’s early growth was largely driven by performance marketing, it has since evolved into a full-funnel solution that supports brand-building efforts as well.

-To capitalize on the commerce media opportunity—whether a team is testing and learning on the channel or executing a large-scale strategy—marketing teams must strategize around fragmentation and a lack of measurement standardization, while also prioritizing data readiness.
+To capitalize on the commerce media opportunity—whether a team is testing and learning on the channel or executing a large-scale strategy—marketing teams must strategize around fragmentation and a lack of measurement standardization, while also prioritizing data readiness and preparing for how the rise of agentic commerce will transform the channel.

 The commerce media marketplace is growing increasingly crowded.
-One way to simplify the landscape is to limit the number of networks in play, and as such, advertisers should carefully evaluate which networks can deliver the most value.
+One way to simplify the space is to limit the number of networks in play.
+As such, advertisers should carefully evaluate which networks can deliver the most value.

 Many new entrants offer access to first-party data but lack the infrastructure to support meaningful advertising outcomes.
 Marketers should strike a balance between testing emerging platforms with low barriers to entry and investing in more established players with comprehensive ad solutions.